 We can help determine if you have the right to sue the lettuce producer, a restaurant, or another company.
 For a free consultation about an E coli lettuce lawsuit, please call 1-888-377-8900 (toll free) or submit our free consultation form.

-Lettuce E. coli Outbreak Information
+Attorney for Lettuce E. coli Lawsuit Investigation

 2017 E coli O157 Outbreak

-Attorney Fred Pritzker and his team are investigating a multistate outbreak of Shiga toxin-producing E. coli O157:H7 infections (STEC O157:H7) in 13 states: California, Connecticut, Illinois, Indiana, Michigan, Nebraska, New Hampshire, New York, Ohio, Pennsylvania, Virginia, Vermont and Washington.
+Our lawyers are investigating a multistate outbreak of Shiga toxin-producing E. coli O157:H7 infections (STEC O157:H7) in 13 states: California, Connecticut, Illinois, Indiana, Michigan, Nebraska, New Hampshire, New York, Ohio, Pennsylvania, Virginia, Vermont and Washington.
 Five people have been hospitalized in the United States, including one who died.
 Two people have developed hemolytic uremic syndrome (HUS), a type of kidney failure.
 Onset of illness was from November 15 to December 8, 2017.

 The source of a related Canadian outbreak was romain lettuce.
 Our lawyers can help you sue for E. coli from lettuce.